 In episode 110 of the Bokeh Podcast, brand designer and strategist, Bonnie Bakhtiari of BisforBonnieDesign.com, shares the importance of how your brand should verbally and visually represent you.
 Check out her four steps to clearly and creatively define your brand position.

 The Bokeh Podcast is brought to you by Photographer’s Edit: Custom Editing for the Wedding and Portrait Photographer.
-You can also subscribe to the Bokeh podcast on the Apple podcast app, follow on Spotify, add to your playlist on Stitcher, or listen on Overcast.
+You can also subscribe to the Bokeh podcast on the Apple podcast app, or follow on Spotify.

 Bonnie’s Aha Moment: Understanding that boundaries are important in entrepreneurship.